rajatbansal01/100daysofDSA/Python OOPs/readme.md

 it can accept arguments that the constructor uses to set required member variables.
 The number of the arguments and the order matter when instantiating an object.

+##Inheritance:
+* Inheritance is the mechanism of basing an object or class upon another object or class, retaining similar implementation.